Robert Whitaker beats Yoel Romero for interim middleweight title at UFC 213

 The final round was crucial, as that’s what decided the outcome after both fighters managed to win two rounds each.

-Urgency was displayed by both men who gave it a real shot of going the extra mile to win, but a late knockdown from Whitaker sealed the deal.
+Urgency was displayed by both men who gave it a real shot of going the extra mile to win, but a late knockdown from Whittaker sealed the deal.

 That, along with the Australian spending the majority of the final round in top position to assert his dominance as he became the interim middleweight champion with all three judges scoring the bout 48-47.

-Speaking after the fight, Whitaker acknowledged that his knee was hurt pretty bad, and claimed that the injury was having an impact on his performance.
+Speaking after the fight, Whittaker acknowledged that his knee was hurt pretty bad, and claimed that the injury was having an impact on his performance.

 He said: “It definitely was impacting my game.
 I was trying to establish the jab.